At its core, Augmented Reality allows you to overlay digital content over the physical world to give an enhanced visual experience.

 At present Lightform offers two types of AR Projection hardware.

-Other than that, – they also provide a Mapping camera and compute device as a separate unit.
+Other than that, – they also provide a Mapping camera and compute device as a separate units.
 This is for people who already have a projector at home or just want a more powerful projector for covering a larger projection area.